 App Lab, Game Lab, and Web Lab are programming environments designed to allow students to easily create applications, games, interactive animations, and websites.
 They are primarily used in our CS Discoveries and CS Principles courses but are also available as standalone tools to be used outside our curriculum.

 App Lab, Game Lab, and Web Lab allow students to personalize and customize their creations through writing free-form text, uploading images and sounds, etc. These tools are available to students who are 13 years or older or are in a teacher's section.
-During the week of April 8, 2018, we will be updating our defaults such that students who are under 13 will not be able to share these projects with others (other than their teachers) unless the teacher overrides the setting and allows these students to share their projects.
+We recently updated our default settings so that students who are under 13 will not be able to share these projects with others (other than their teachers) unless the teacher overrides the setting and allows these students to share their projects.

 How I can control which students can share their App Lab, Game Lab, and Web Lab projects?

 An important part of the student experience of using Code.org is the ability to share their projects and creations with others.
 You can manage which students can share their App Lab, Game Lab, and Web Lab projects through the Manage Students table.
 Just follow these steps:

 - Sign into Code.org and navigate to "My Dashboard."